true-dhamma/true-dhamma.github.io/_posts/2025-10-11-the-crossroads-of-consciousness-illusion-and-choice-in-the-age-of-ai.markdown

 ## **Introduction**

-This article is adapted from “What Kind of Era Are We In?”, the first section of the conclusion to the book *Worldly Addiction and Worldly Liberation*.
+This article is adapted from “What Kind of Era Are We In?”, the first section of the conclusion to the book [*Addicted to the World: The Buddha’s Path to Freedom*](/book-intro/addict2freedom/){: target="_blank" rel="noopener"}.

 Here, we will first architect a vision of the future shaped by bleeding-edge technology, analyzing how it will reforge the core human experience through a **“Triple Replacement.”** Following this, we will explore the deep driver behind this wave—namely, **“what technology wants”**—and from there, delineate three paths for the individual at this civilizational crossroads.
 Finally, we will return to the heart of the matter, investigating how we can **maintain clarity** amidst layers of illusion as the nature of ***dukkha*** (suffering) shifts from the physical to the mental.